 How to Choose a Chrome Plating Vendor in India

-Selecting a hard chrome plating vendor is not a decision that should be made on price alone.
-A substandard chrome coat — whether too thin, incorrectly hardened, or poorly adhered — can cause component failure, hydraulic leakage, or extrusion line downtime.
-The cost of a rework far exceeds any savings made on a cheaper plating quote.
+Picking a hard chrome plating vendor is not a decision to make on price alone.
+A substandard chrome coat does not just look wrong — it can cause component failure, hydraulic leakage, or an extrusion line sitting idle while a replacement part is sourced.

-1. Verify Years of Experience in Electroplating
+1. Verify Years of Experience

 What to ask:

-• How many years has the vendor been operating an electroplating facility?
+- How many years has the vendor been operating an electroplating facility?

-• Can they provide references from clients in your industry?
+- Can they provide references from clients in your industry?

 2. Evaluate Rectifier Capacity and Equipment Quality